hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-compute-ops-management-api-in-just-3mn.md

 ## Apply the power of a Developer Community

 HPE GreenLake provides APIs for the different applications hosted on the HPE GreenLake Cloud Platform to do what can be done in the GUI through programmatic techniques.
 One of these applications is HPE GreenLake for Compute Ops Management (COM).
 HPE GreenLake for Compute Ops Management automates and transforms complex and time-consuming compute management operations into a simplified experience across edge-to-cloud.
-You can find its API documentation on the HPE GreenLake API portal at [developer.greenlake.hpe.com](http://developer.greenlake.hpe.com).
+You can find its [API documentation](https://developer.greenlake.hpe.com/docs/greenlake/services/compute-ops/public/) on the [HPE GreenLake API portal](https://developer.greenlake.hpe.com/).

-However, if you are time constrained and prefer to just poke around instead of browsing pages of documentation, this blog post is for you.
+However, if you are time constrained and prefer to just poke around instead of browsing through pages of documentation, this blog post is for you.
 One of the benefits of working within a community is the ability to take advantage of open collaboration, sharing hints, tools, and resources.
-In order to discover the API capabilities more rapidly, you can use a (free) tool such as Postman and leverage some of the Postman collections already created by members of the HPE Developer Community.
+In order to discover the API capabilities more rapidly, you can use a (free) tool, such as Postman, and leverage some of the Postman collections already created by members of the HPE Developer Community.
 If you are not yet familiar with Postman, no problem!
-We will provide you with step-by-step instructions.
+In this post, I will provide you with step-by-step instructions.

 > Note: You can follow these instructions with the Postman native application as well as the SaaS version of Postman.